kamranmuazzam/aca-demia/pages/Otomycosis.md

 				- Other borad-spectrum antifungal agents : Cotrimazole and Povidone Iodine
 				- Two percent salicylic acid in alcohol is also effective
 			- Antifungal treatment should be continued for a week even after apparent cure to avoid recurrences
+			- AntiHistamine if edema in external auditory canal
 		- Antibiotic/steroid preparation for secondary bacterial infections
 	- ### Lifestyle and Dietary Recommendations
 		- Ear must be kept dry